Tutorials

 • Your narration is 2 minutes 10 seconds → the generated video will be that same length

-• Credits are deducted based on the real duration - so a 3min 10 sec video will deduct 3.25 (nearest .25)
+• Credits are deducted based on that real duration

 There's no target duration selector here.
 The length of your upload determines both the video length and the credit cost.